Leonard Arthur Bethell: Retirement and death

 At the outbreak of the Second World War, he would have been 60.
 He volunteered, and served as a translator, and a Home Guard officer in Liverpool.

 On the night of Sunday December 29, 1940, Blackwoods head office in Paternoster Row was completely destroyed in World War II bombing raids.
 His wife died on the same day, and his son had died at Dunkirk earlier in the same year.

 Bethell did not publish anything after 'The Blind Road' in 1938: if he was working on anything further it may have been lost in the bombing.

 After the war he moved to Hodne Farm, Buckley, in the Ludlow district of Shropshire, and took to walking in the Welsh Hills.
 Later he moved to a cottage - The Warren, Clun Road, Clunton, Craven Arms - with Doris Ball, who had been his neighbour at Hodne Farm.
 (Doris's husband Frederick had left her, and gone to America in 1924).

 Doris and Leonard remained together until Leonard died in December 1950.
 He left his estate to Doris and is buried at St Swithun's Church, Clunbury.

+Leonard Bethell's resting place, between the two headstones, Clunbury church yard.